piscolomo/fabricas/README.md

 ## Introduction

-Fabricas is simple, just a few lines of code.
-Is framework agnostic, with cero requires and monkey-patch helps you to build objects fast.
+Fabricas is simple; just a few lines of code.
+It's a framework agnostic library with zero requires and zero monkey-patching of any class or object.
+Very useful when you need to build objects fast.

 ## Installation